 At this point, even bigger parts of your life are getting submerged in a second language or bilingual context which includes things like making new friends, dating and forming relationships.

 It’s unlikely that you’ve reached this stage unless you’re living in another country.

-If you’re someone who doesn’t live in another country but has a spouse, child or long term boyfriend/girlfriend who you speak to most of your day in another language, then you may still be near fully immersed.
+If you’re someone who doesn’t live in another country but has a spouse, child, or long term partner who you speak to most of your day in another language, then you may still be near fully immersed.

 This is a fast-paced highway to fluency and beyond because you’re not using your native language for the vast majority of your daily life.